 “Join Mataji" 28/9/93“Suddenly, out of nowhere, a thunderous voice bellowed, 'JOIN SHRI MATAJI!'
 It was like a thunderclap that jerked him out of his drunken stupor into an awakened, shocked daze.
 He whirled around in disbelief but there was no one.
 The intensity and clarity of this Mighty Call penetrated and shook every nerve and fiber of his body.
 Where did this majestic voice come from?
 Who was it that spoke with such authority?”

 The Divine Message on Tuesday night from Shri Ganesha as jotted down September 28, 1993 but only found almost a year later.* (Explained under heading “The Mighty Messenger)

 Late afternoon on September 28, 1993 Kash's father started his usual drinking binge and by nightfall was really inebriated.

 His children were fast asleep and wife still at work.
-He switched his stereo system and began listening to Kitaro, his favorite new age musician.
-This soothing New Age CD of harmony with Nature increased his sense of serenity, reflecting and complementing the stillness of the night.
+He switched his stereo system and began listening to Kitaro, his favorite artist.
+The soothing New Age music of harmony with Nature increased his sense of serenity, reflecting and complementing the stillness of the night.
 Nothing stirred.
 With eyes closed in deep inner peace and relaxation, he was completely at peace with himself and Earth.
 In this thoughtless trance-like stupor he drifted slowly into deep sleep.